momentohq/client-sdk-nodejs-multi-region/README.template.md

 ## What and why?

 The Momento Node.js Multi-Region Writer Client enables turnkey multi-region write operations uisng the [Momento Node.js SDK](https://github.com/momentohq/client-sdk-javascript).
-If your application requires cross-region writes to improve availability, reduce latency, or meet geographic data residency requirements, this SDK is designed for you.
+If your application requires cross-region writes to improve availability or reduce latency, this SDK is designed for you.

 ## Key Features